FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/Setting-Up-the-Project.md

 6. Each time you save to A360 two things happen:

    * A FormIt AXM file is saved to the FormIt folder in A360
-   * A few minutes later, an RVT file will appear in the FormIt folder in A360.
+   * An RVT file will appear in the FormIt folder in A360.
 We will review [**another way to bring FormIt into Revit**](../Building-the-Farnsworth-House/Revit-Interop.md).

 7. Change the **Units** between Imperial and Metric using the [**Settings Menu in the Action Tool Bar**](../formit-introduction/tool-bars.md)